"If a composer could say what he had to say in words he would not bother trying to say it in music." ~ Gustav Mahler

 SAMUEL WHITESELL grew up in a family of musicians and particularly enjoyed listening to his father play ragtime and jazz arrangements on the piano.
 By the age of six, Samuel enthusiastically started taking piano lessons.
 In grade school, he also studied recorder and trumpet and learned four-part shape-note singing.
 At the age of 11, he was fortunate to be accepted as a student of the world-renowned Russian pianist and teacher, Eugenia Tsarov.

-When Samuel was 13, he and his brother, and two other close musical friends were taken under the wing of two local music teachers who had a professional contra dance band.
-Under their direction they learned to play traditional New England, Celtic, and French Canadian dance music.
+When Samuel was 13, he and his brother and two other close musical friends were taken under the wing of two local music teachers who had a professional contra dance band.
+Under these teachers’ direction they learned to play traditional New England, Celtic, and French Canadian dance music.
 The following year, as high school freshmen, Samuel and this same group became interested in performing jazz.
 They started their own group called Out Of The Blue, and performed during their high school and college years.
 They transcribed arrangements of classic jazz tunes from recordings, created arrangements of their own, and penned some originals.
 Out of the Blue was much in demand at coffee houses, parties, and receptions in the area.

-At age 17, Samuel was accepted on scholarship to the Crane School of Music, at the State University of New York at Potsdam.
+At age 17, Samuel was accepted on scholarship to the Crane School of Music at the State University of New York at Potsdam.
 There he continued classical piano study under the direction of Eugenia Tsarov.
-Tsarov’s spiritually based approach to music is concerned much with color and inner expression, served by an organically conceived technique.
-Samuel also took a jazz studies minor with director of jazz studies, trombonist Bret Zvacek, and studied jazz piano with Montreal based pianists John Roney and Josh Rager.
+Tsarov’s spiritually-based approach to music is concerned much with color and inner expression, served by an organically conceived technique.
+Samuel also took a jazz studies minor with director of jazz studies, trombonist Bret Zvacek, and studied jazz piano with Montreal-based pianists John Roney and Josh Rager.